misje/dhcpoptinj/README.md

 1. Run cmake: `cmake ..` (or `cmake -DCMAKE_BUILD_TYPE=Debug ..` if you want a
 	debug build)
 1. Run make: `make -j4`
-1. Install (optional, but you will benefit from having dhcpoptinj in your PATH as well as enjoy bash completion): `sudo make install`
+1. Install (optional, but you will benefit from having dhcpoptinj in your PATH): `sudo make install`

 ### Demolish